 Once closed, forever closed?

 Once a line was closed the assets (trackbeds, etc) were often sold off, with the rapid building of housing (or commercial properties) over the former alignments even being quite deliberate and apparently often specified in the land sale contracts.
 This was done to stifle the possibility of the line being resurrected at a later date.
+The possible reasons why are explored below

 Could local community - run operations have been profitable?